 Drama Therapy for Cancer Patients

-Drama therapy can be a powerful tool for helping people living with cancer or in recovery from cancer.
-In both situations, patients deal with physical symptoms, like pain, as well as emotional symptoms, like depression, fear, anxiety, and social isolation.
+Drama therapy can be helpful for people living with cancer or in recovery from cancer.
+Both types of patients have physical symptoms, like pain, as well as emotional symptoms, like depression, fear, anxiety, and social isolation.
 Trained drama therapists work with these patients to address individual goals and to improve overall wellness.

-Proven benefits of drama therapy, which includes role playing, game playing, improvisation, and other techniques, include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and others.
+Proven benefits of drama therapy — role playing, game playing, improvisation, and other techniques — include reduced anxiety, less pain, more social interaction, greater sense of control over one’s life, and other benefits.
 If you are interested in drama therapy, find a trained and licensed drama therapist who is experienced in working with cancer patients.

 What is Drama Therapy?

-Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, and comedy and play as well, to facilitate healing and overall wellness and personal growth and to meet specific goals, particularly for mental health.
-This kind of therapy is led by a trained therapist who is also educated in theater and drama.
-Drama therapy can be used for individuals, but it is more often used in group settings, such as hospitals, prisons, mental health facilities, and schools.
+Drama therapy is a therapeutic strategy that uses theater, storytelling, role playing, drama, comedy and play to facilitate healing and overall wellness, for personal growth and to meet specific goals, particularly for mental health.
+This therapy is led by a trained therapist who has studied theater and drama.
+Drama therapy can be useful for individuals, but it usually is done in group settings, such as hospitals, prisons, mental health facilities, and schools.

-A session of drama therapy may take many forms depending on the participants and their goals.
+A drama therapy session may take many forms depending on the participants and their goals.
 It is often active, requiring the participant to move and engage.
 Most participants will act in some way, although no talent for acting or theater is required.
-A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with other participants.
+A session may also involve telling stories, playing games, improvising, reading or writing, and interacting with others.

 Why Drama Therapy for Cancer Patients?

 Patients living with mesothelioma and other types of cancer can benefit from a range of alternative therapies.
-Both patients going through treatment and those in recovery are coping with big emotions, like fear and anxiety; they have side effect from the cancer and treatment, like pain and fatigue; and these patients are often struggling with the big changes in their lives and may often become socially isolated.
+Patients in treatment and those in recovery struggle with big emotions, like fear and anxiety; they suffer side effects like pain and fatigue from the cancer and treatment; and often they struggle with the big changes in their lives.
+All of this means they may become socially isolated.

-All of these issues can be addressed through various types of therapy, including drama therapy.
-There are several reasons why patients may choose drama therapy.
-It is an active therapy that can help a patient move more and get some exercise that is gentle.
+T issues can be addressed through various types of therapy, including drama therapy.
+Patients may choose drama therapy for several reasons.
+It is an active therapy that can help a patient move more and get some gentle exercise.
 It is also usually a group therapy that allows patients to socialize and interact with others.
-And also, importantly, drama therapy can serve as an important distraction from things like physical pain and anxiety.
-There are also many other proven benefits of participating in drama therapy.
+And drama therapy helps distract from physical pain and anxiety.
+There are also many other proven benefits of drama therapy.

 Creative Expression Improves Mental Health

-One of the biggest reasons that cancer patients may benefit from drama therapy is to see improvements in mental health.
+Drama therapy can boost the mental health of cancer patients.
 Cancer may be a physical illness, but it has a big impact on mental and emotional health, triggering depression, anxiety, and other negative emotions.
-Most cancer patients particularly struggle with the loss of power or control over their bodies and health.
-Drama therapy can help to restore that sense of control because patients are active participants in their own healing.
+Most cancer patients struggle with the loss of power or control over their bodies and health.
+Drama therapy can help to restore that sense of control because patients become active participants in their own healing.

-It is typical for cancer patients to experience both pain and anxiety, but having higher anxiety levels is also linked with more physical pain.
-Drama therapy has been proven to be able to address and improve both.
+It is typical for cancer patients to experience both pain and anxiety, and there is a link between more anxiety and more pain.
+Drama therapy has been proven to improve both.
 Studies have shown that anxiety is significantly reduced in participants in drama therapy as compared to control groups.

 Drama therapy is good for overall emotional wellness.
-It is a technique that allows patients to express difficult emotions in ways that are easier to approach, that are indirect.
-This can be powerful for emotional wellness and healing and is often easier than talking directly about emotions and personal challenges and can act as a gateway to more open expression.
+It lets patients express difficult emotions in indirect ways that are easier to approach.
+This can be powerful for emotional wellness and healing and is often easier than talking directly about emotions and personal challenges.

 Theater as Therapeutic Play